filodej/filodej.github.com/_posts/2013-04-20-using-c-11-move-semantics-to-enhance-code-safety.md

 	template <typename CharT>
 	using convert = converter<CharT>;

-... but unfortunately it is not available before the *C++11*.
+... but unfortunately it was not available before the *C++11*.

-What remains is either the following ugly preprocessor hack:
+What remains as a workaround is either the following ugly preprocessor hack:

 	#define convert converter